 When all else fails, it might be time to go ahead and paint it.
 You might be painting small patches, or you might be refinishing the entire hull or deck.

 Your preparation will depend a lot on the type of paint you use.
 Will automotive paint stick?
 Can you paint over gelcoat with house paint?
 For all of these questions, many sailors have tried.

 I can’t see the advantage of gaming the system.
 A five-gallon tub of outdoor paint from a big-box hardware store might be cheaper but would likely have to be reapplied more often.
 Regardless, it’s doubtful that you’d get the same shine that the marine polyurethanes produce.

-Automotive paints are designed to be sprayed on over metal.
+Automotive paints are designed to be sprayed over metal using a spray gun.
 So if you’re looking for something to stick to gelcoat, they might work—but then, they might not.
 Either way, you’re unlikely to be saving much money, if any, compared to a yacht finish.

 The benefit of using these marine paint products comes from their availability at marine suppliers and their support and knowledge bases.
 If you’re wondering how to paint a boat with gelcoat, these companies have every answer you need to paint your boat like a pro.

 The first step of the process is the hardest.
 Getting your boat ready to be painted is no simple matter.